• Skip to main content

 Many popular fish cake recipes call for the addition of cooked potatoes, but this simple recipe only includes enough filler ingredients to bind everything together and keep the grouper’s salty-sweetness front and center.

-This easy budget-friendly seafood recipe was inspired by my recipe for Southern Blue Crab Cakes, which can be a bit pricey, and Shrimp Burgers, which are also made with seafood, but have a denser texture.
+This easy budget-friendly seafood recipe was inspired by my recipes for Southern Blue Crab Cakes, which can be a bit pricey, and Shrimp Burgers, which are also made with seafood, but have a denser texture.

 Ingredients – Here’s what you need: